FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

 There are two major camps in the tea-making world: one loves tea made with boiling water, and another says boiling water is a sacrilege.
-Tea connoisseurs from the second camp carefully watch (or listen) to tea kettles, waiting for the perfect time to cut the flame off.
-It's true; every tea type has the ideal temperature that allows the tea leaves to open up to us in all their beauty.
+Tea connoisseurs in the second camp carefully watch (or listen) to their tea kettles, waiting for the perfect moment to turn off the flame.
+It's true; every type of tea has an ideal temperature that allows the tea leaves to open up to us in all their beauty.
 The perfect aroma, perfect taste – balanced brew.
 It is crucial to learn this.

 However, during the Tang Dynasty (618 ~ 907), tea brewing was very different from what we are used to today.
 People boiled tea!

-It wasn't until the Song Dynasty (960–1279) that farmers started to categorize tea types and set the perfect temperature for each kind of tea.
+It wasn't until the Song Dynasty (960–1279) that farmers began to categorize tea types and determine the ideal temperature for each kind of tea.

-Nowadays, there are still some tea types that we can boil.
+Nowadays, there are still some types of tea that we can boil.
 Better yet, they are more nutritious and tasty when boiled.

 Boiling tea can improve the taste of tea and raise its antioxidant content.
 Tea boiled for at least 5 minutes has a higher antioxidants amount.